Berne Region, Switzerland: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and J. Be sure to get the right type.
-The vast majority of adapters currently sold are simply plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types C and J. Check that you find the right type.
+A lot of adapters available are simply plugs and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most areas.

 A portable power bank, like this one